epec254/synthetic-simulator/README.md

 ## Usage

-The easiest way to get started is to use `conversation_simulator_demo.py` in the root directory.
+The easiest way to get started is to use `conversation_simulator_demo.py` (from a Local IDE) or `conversation_simulator_demo_notebook.py` (from a Databricks Notebook) in the root directory.
+These files are the same, except one is designed as a Notebook and the other as a executable script.
 This example shows how to:
 1. Log your agent as an MLflow model
 2. Create the required callables using provided utility functions
 3. Set up and run the synthetic data generation